2 officers, suspect shot in WVa highway shootout

-The two Lewisburg officers pulled over an SUV around 4 p.m.
+The two officers stopped an SUV and a truck around 4 p.m.
 Thursday on a highway outside of the city, Lt.
 Michael Baylous of the West Virginia State Police said in a news release.
-The SUV had a North Carolina license plate that showed it had been stolen, according to police.
+The SUV had a North Carolina license plate that showed it had been stolen.

-As the officers conducted the stop, the driver of the truck shot at them with a handgun, wounding both officers, Baylous said.
+As the officers were conducting the stop, the driver of the truck shot at them with a handgun, wounding both officers, Baylous said.
 One officer returned fire, wounding the suspect in the leg.

 Baylous said the driver of the SUV fled the scene and hid but later turned himself in without incident.
 The driver of the truck also fled and was eventually taken into custody by the Greenbrier County Sheriff’s Department, he said.

-During their search of the vehicles, authorities found two recently deceased bodies under a mattress in the bed of the truck, according to police.
+During a search, authorities found two recently deceased bodies under a mattress in the bed of the truck, according to the news release.

-The Associated Press could not immediately reach Wilkins early Friday.
+The Associated Press could not immediately reach Wilkins late Thursday.

-The two Lewisburg officers and the shooting suspect were being treated for injuries that were not life-threatening, Donna Hinkle, administrator of the Greenbrier County 911 center, told The AP on Thursday.
+The two Lewisburg officers and the suspected shooter were being treated for injuries that were not life-threatening, authorities said.